 The Summit is a multi-day opportunity to learn and share about the St. Louis River.

 Like an estuary, the St. Louis River Summit is a place where people meet and mix.
 It provides a diversity of solutions and strategies for a healthy St. Louis River watershed and nourishes the community with education and outreach opportunities.
-The St. Louis River Summit brings together key audiences working in the region.
+Since 2010, the St. Louis River Summit has brought together key audiences working in the region.